 FREE Traffic Skills 101 Class!

-Traffic Skills 101 (TS101) is a course for beginners, returning and seasoned cyclists alike that will give you the confidence to ride safely and legally in traffic or on the trail.
+Traffic Skills 101 (TS101) is a course for beginners, returning and seasoned cyclists alike that will give you the confidence to ride safely and legally on the streets or on the trail.
 You will learn how to conduct bicycle safety checks, on-bike skills and crash avoidance techniques.
 We recommended this 7.5-hour class for adults and youth above age 14.
 Participants should be prepared to ride their bicycle as there is a riding portion to this class.
 A helmet and bicycle in good working condition are required.
 A water bottle is recommended.
-(A bicycle can be borrowed from the Bike Library and a helmet is available from the City of Fort Collins FC Bikes program to those who are in need of one.)

 FC Bikes sponsors this class the second Saturday every other month, free to those who pre-register.
 Snacks, lunch and course materials are included.
 Upcoming dates include May 10, July 12, Sept.
 13 and Nov.
 8. Register online for an upcoming course and someone will be in touch to confirm your interest.